CodeInferno03/youtube-video-saver/README.md

 - ### Stretch Feature - Ability to sort by channel
 The ability to sort the videos by channel rather than the default (which is by date saved)
-- ### Stretch Feature - Ability to add some notes about each video THe ability to add a little blurb under each saved video, only a few words (likely not more than 30-40)
+- ### Stretch Feature - Ability to add some notes about each video The ability to add a little blurb under each saved video, only a few words (likely not more than 30-40)
+- ### Stretch Feature - Ability to search for a video or short The ability to search for specific content

 # Finished Features